Skip to content

 Some Background on Projections

 Geospatial projections are complex, and explaining them can be challenging due to the varied backgrounds of Mapsui users.
 Some are experienced GIS professionals, while many are app developers needing a map for their application.
-Below are some basic concepts to help clarify this topic.
-I recommend watching this video for an introduction to map projections.
+Watching this video is a good introduction to map projections.

 Spatial Reference System (CRS)